94kunal/Digital-Twins-Kafka/README.md

 Along with Installations, the below Python libraries should also be installed:
   - pyserial, paho-mqtt, influxdb-client, kafka-python, numpy, PyYAML, pandas, matplotlib, statsmodels, seaborn, scikit-learn

+After downloading the respective softwares and libaries, edit the config.yaml file with the respective configurations of MQTT Broker, Kafka Broker and InfluxDB.
+Some Kafka topics can be excluded from the config file depending on the requirement.

 **Explanation**

 1. MQTT